-Kelly Clarkson Looks Slim & Sensational In Latest Instagram Share
+Kelly Clarkson Looks Sensational In Latest Instagram Share

-Kelly Clarkson’s fans flipped out over her latest Instagram share where the talk show host looks slim and sensational.
-The singer and The Voice coach posted a photo that featured her collaborative line of furniture and home accessories with the website Wayfair.
-Kelly looked exceptional in the photo, which has been liked over 16,000 times and counting thus far.
+Kelly Clarkson’s fans loved her latest Instagram share in which the talk show host looked sensational.
+The singer and The Voice coach posted a photo that featured her collaborative line of furniture and home accessories with the retailer Wayfair.
+Kelly looked exceptional in the snapshot, which has been liked over 16,000 times and counting thus far.

-In the image, Kelly wore a black dress that ended at her knees and flared out in a flattering bell shape.
+In the image, Kelly wore a black dress that ended at her knees and flared out in a bell shape.
 The top of the garment appeared to be a v-neck.
-It crisscrossed over the torso and featured a shirring detail that made her waist look impossibly small.
-Three-quarter length sleeves ended at her elbows featured a flounce that gave the outfit whimsy.
-The crisscross detail stopped just at the end of her ribcage and flared out into a solid black skirt.
-Kelly paired the dress with dark, black stockings that made her legs appear endlessly long and slim.
+It crisscrossed over the torso and featured a flattering shirring design.
+The sleeves on the outfit ended just past her elbows.
+Below the crisscross detail, the ensemble flowed into a solid black skirt.
+Kelly paired the dress with dark stockings that gave the outfit a monochromatic feel.
 She wore no shoes on her feet.

 View this post on Instagram